MikitaVitkouski/BSU/C++/Projects/FractionCalculator/README.md

 ## Usage

-Enter fractions or integers to perform arithmetic operations.
+- Input fractions or integers via the GUI.
+- Perform basic arithmetic operations.
-Toggle between fraction and decimal views for the results.
+- Switch between fraction and decimal result displays.
-Perform basic operations like addition, subtraction, multiplication, and division directly in the UI.
+- Use the calculator in both simple and fraction modes.